 The Commission commenced a program of work in 2008 with the goal of improving the recognition of, and response to, clinical deterioration in hospitals and other acute care facilities.
 In 2010 the National Consensus Statement was endorsed by Health Ministers as the national approach for recognition and response systems in Australian acute care facilities.
-A summary of the findings from the 2010 survey of recognition and response systems in Australia can be found here.
+The Consensus Statement was reviewed and updated in late 2016.
+A summary of the findings from the 2010 survey of recognition and response systems in Australia and the revised Consensus statement can be found through the links below.

 More recently, the Commission has commenced a program of work about improving end-of-life care in acute hospitals.

 Specific areas of work and related resources are detailed in the links below.